omab/django-social-auth/doc/signals.rst

 Signals
 =======
-A ``pre_update`` signal is sent when user data is about to be updated with new values from authorization service provider, this apply to new users and already existent ones.
+A ``pre_update`` signal is sent when user data is about to be updated with new values from an authorization service provider.
+This applies to new users and already existent ones.
 This is useful to update custom user fields or `User Profiles`_, for example, to store user gender, location, etc. Example::